Key takeaways:

 When discussing types of body scans, it’s important to include yearly mammography for women over the age of 40.

-In general, mammogram can be considered for women 40 and over, but you should discuss breast cancer screening with your primary care provider to take your medical and family history into account.
-Your insurance or health savings plan may cover or reimburse you for all or a portion of the cost.
+In general, a mammogram can be considered for women 40 and over, but you should discuss breast cancer screening with your primary care provider to take your medical and family history into account4.

 Low-Dose Chest CT Scan

-LDCT creates a three-dimensional model of the chest by taking multiple pictures at different angles across your chest while you lay on a table that slides in and out of the scanner.
+LDCT is an imaging technique that uses X-rays to create images of your chest cavity, including the lungs.
+LDCT creates a three-dimensional model of the chest by taking multiple pictures at different angles across your chest while you lie on a table that slides in and out of the scanner6.

+The images can be used to spot differences in the density of tissues, which may help radiologists find soft tissue abnormalities indicative of cancer tumours or other diseases.
 New imaging technology makes it possible to look at cross-sectional images.
-They may be able to spot changes sooner when the potential cancer is smaller and easier to treat.
+These may enable the identification of concerning changes sooner, when the potential cancer is smaller and easier to treat7.

 Coronary Calcium Scoring

-Coronary artery calcium scoring is a non-invasive test that uses X-rays to look for signs of calcium in the blood vessels that feed your heart muscle.
+CT calcium scoring is a non-invasive test that uses X-rays to look for signs of calcium in the blood vessels that feed your heart muscle8.

 Your coronary arteries are responsible for carrying oxygen-rich blood into the heart muscle.
-Blockages may cause coronary artery disease (CAD).
+Blockages may cause coronary heart disease.

-Currently, CAD is the most common form of heart disease and the leading cause of heart attacks and chest pain.
-The good news is coronary artery calcium scoring might hint that there’s a problem before you have any symptoms.
+Currently, coronary heart disease is the leading cause of death among men and women in the UK9.
+The good news is that coronary artery calcium scoring might hint that there’s a problem before you have any symptoms, enabling issues to be caught as soon as possible.

 Types of Body Scans Using MRI

-Magnetic Resonance Imaging (MRI), unlike tests using X-rays, does not expose you to harmful ionizing radiation.
-Instead, it uses a magnetic field and radio waves to measure the water content in your tissues.
+MRI, unlike tests using X-rays, does not expose the body to potentially harmful ionising radiation.
+Instead, it uses a magnetic field and radio waves to measure the water content in tissues.
 Computers use the data gathered to create detailed images.

 MRI Benefits

 MRIs provide high-quality images when evaluating soft tissues like muscles, ligaments, and tendons.
-Radiologists can often distinguish tumors and blood vessel defects like aneurysms from normal healthy tissue.
+Radiologists can often distinguish tumours and blood vessel defects like aneurysms from normal healthy tissue11.

-Basically, any organs or tissue with a high water content is suitable for MRI imaging.
-MRI can be a useful method for scanning the brain, too, as it can distinguish grey matter from white matter.
+Essentially any organs or tissues with a high water content are suitable for MRI imaging12.
+MRI can be a useful method for scanning the brain, too.
+MRI can distinguish between the two kinds of brain tissue: grey matter and white matter.
+Changes to these tissues are associated with certain neurological diseases, such as Parkinson’s disease13.

 MRI Limitations and Risks